The University of Amsterdam, VU Amsterdam and Utrecht University

 Events such as workshops, roundtables or seminars – both pre-conference and conference – concentrating on more practical aspects of our field, e.g. teaching, research methods, publishing, or networking with the media industry are also welcome.
 Speaking time should be limited to 10 minutes per participant.
 Organizers are asked to submit workshop proposals that include a title and a short description.

-Please email all inquiries to:
+Please email all inquiries that cannot be answered by the FAQ to:

 The NECS Graduate Workshop has been designed to give scholars at the beginning of their career a platform for networking with established European film and media scholars.
 The 16th NECS Graduate Workshop in Utrecht (25 June 2018, Utrecht University) is dedicated to the topic of ‘To Prefer Not To: Media Inoperativities’.